5 Worst Pieces of Job Search Advice

 ☢️ "Follow up constantly"

-While it's important to show interest, overly frequent follow-ups can come off as, mildly put, annoying.
+While it's important to show interest, overly frequent follow-ups can come across as mildly annoying.
 It's better to ask about the timeline for a decision during your interview and follow up accordingly.

 ➖